flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 ---
 ## 🚩 Step 2: Run Simulation in Simulink

-After **Step 1**, **do not** clear anything in the MATLAB workspace and open the Example_1_Simu.slx in Simulink.
+- After **Step 1**, **do not** clear anything in the MATLAB workspace.
+- Open the Example_1_Simu.slx in Simulink.
 Check the parameters in each block, and you should find they are defined already in the MATLAB workspace.
 For example, **Figure 4** shows the block of the reduced order flexible solid for modelling the column, and you should find the required fields of Origins, Stiffness Matrix, Mass Matrix, and Damping Matrix are defined in variables Reduced.P, Reduced.K, Reduced.M, and Reduced.C respectively.

 <p align="center">
 <img src="images/ReducedBlock.JPG" width="500">